 Popsicle stick or spoon handle for stirring

-Tip: designate a jar for this recipe.
+Tip: Designate a jar for making this recipe.
+A short wide-mouth mason jar works best.
 Beeswax is very difficult to wash out completely.

-Combine olive oil, bees wax pellets and shea butter in wide mouth mason jar.
-Place in double boiler.
-Melt over gentle heat until completely liquid.
+Combine olive oil, beeswax pellets and shea butter in a wide mouth mason jar.
+Place in a double boiler.
+Melt over a gentle heat until completely liquid.

 Remove jar from heat, let cool slightly.
 If you are using essential oils to make one scent, you can add your oils at this point and stir well.
 Pour balm into tins or lip balm tubes.

 If you want to create various different scents, pour lip balm mixture into little tins or tubes.
 Let cool at room temperature or in the refrigerator until completely solid.

 - Peppermint and lemon

 Citrus oils may make your skin more sensitive to sun exposure.